“Education is not preparation for life; education is life itself.”—John Dewey

 The diversity of our faculty, students, and staff must be increased, and will require deliberate, proactive efforts.
 World view must be infused throughout our enterprise.
 Our programs must aim, ultimately, at improving the human condition to create a peaceful, healthy world society that practices sustainable use of the Earth’s resources.

-Building this capacity will require the marshaling or our resources and the support of alumni, friends, government, and corporate partners.
-Join us as we tackle the tough challenges and embrace the tremendous opportunities ahead for our College and for the public land-grant university.
+Building this capacity will require the marshaling of our resources and the support of alumni, friends, government, and corporate partners.
+Join us as we tackle the tough challenges and embrace the tremendous opportunities ahead for the Eberly College of Arts and Sciences and for the public land-grant university.